SkyKuker/---/README.eng.md

 A: ~~Governors of countries, which use these languages will bully me, that's why.~~ I said, historical!

 Q: But which?
 A: Mr.\Mrs.\Ms.User, stop asking!
-Historical experts and\or locals (really locals, not immigrants) know, under whose power was Kyiv during these events.
+Historical experts and\or locals (real locals, not immigrants) know, under whose power was Kyiv during these events.
 Yes, I focus on Kyiv, cuz it's the birth place of the project (no, not of an idea.
 Idea could be born anywhere.).
 But if you don't know, I'll tell you chronologically "which":
 * 1363 - Kyiv is now under Grand Duchy of Lithuania;
 * 1363-1596 - Grand Duchy of Lithuania governs Kyiv;
 * 1596 р. - [Union of Lublin](https://en.wikipedia.org/wiki/Union_of_Lublin) (union of modern Lithuania and Poland into the Polish–Lithuanian Commonwealth);
 * 1596-1667 - Kyiv is under Polish–Lithuanian Commonwealth;
-* 1667 р. - Kyiv came under power of Muscovy by [Truce_of_Andrusovo](https://en.wikipedia.org/wiki/Truce_of_Andrusovo);
+* 1667 р. - Kyiv came under power of Muscovy by [Truce of Andrusovo](https://en.wikipedia.org/wiki/Truce_of_Andrusovo);
 * 1667-1917 - Russian Empire's Government;
 * 1917-1920 - First Independence of Ukraine (was PRU);
 * 1920-1941 - Kyiv suffers under USSR;